bahelms/super_perfundo/posts/drafts/3-14_ray-tracer-part3.md

 ```
 The flashlight is centered on the sphere, four units in front of its surface.
 The sphere is using an identity matrix for its transform, so it will be rendered
 as is, without actually being transformed.
-The wall is nine units behind sphere's surface and it
+The wall is nine units behind the sphere's surface and it
 has a size of eight.
 This size is completely arbitray and is ripe for tweaking.
 All of these numbers are highly tweakable, in fact, and it's encouraged that you
 play around with them to understand their effects.
 For instance, as you move
 the light away from the sphere, the shadow behind it on the wall gets bigger.
-You can try that for real life, if you don't believe me.
+You can try that out for real life, if you don't believe me.
 I did.
 It's true.

 Now we have the world set up, but it's still pretty abstract.
 We need to figure out
 a way to translate it to our concrete canvas so we can write the pixels to a file.